dearhive/MashShare/readme.txt

 == Changelog ==

+= 3.7.4 =
+* New: Supports up to WordPress 5.4
+* Fix: Share count not collected for all pages on large sites with huge traffic if caching plugins are used

 = 3.7.3 =
 * New: Support for whatsapp web.
 Social network add-on needed https://mashshare.net/downloads/mashshare-social-networks-addon/
-* New: Supports up to WordPress 5.4
 * Fix: Show correct results if debug mode is active and sharedcount.com integration works.

 = 3.7.2 =